bateso88/acebook-sholk/README.md

 A Facebook-inspired social messaging platform, where users can post their thoughts, like and comment on posts.

-This was a team project built in two weeks as part of the Makers Academy coding bootcamp.
+This was a team project built in two weeks as part of the Makers bootcamp.
 The brief was to create a Facebook clone using Ruby on Rails, a framework new to all of us.
 We were given a Rails project skeleton to work from.

 To develop the app, we followed the client requirements in deciding what features to focus on.
 We took advantage of several existing gems (libraries) to simplify our work.